sebcoda/ntnx-escape-game/README.md

 - Select cluster and primary Network
 - Launch it

 !!
 IMPORTANT !!
+Known Issues :
-Known Issue : The current deployemnt as a small problem.
-Please update manually the project `production` to remove then add the user `thebadguy`
+ - The current deployemnt as a little problem.
+Please update manually the project `production` to remove then re-add the user `thebadguy`
+ - Please confirm the cluster has only 3 nodes (I experienced an issue once).
+If not, please remove 4th node.

 # Player prerequisites
 - Players need to have VPN access to HPOC (is going to be updated and use VDI for a more convenient approach)